 The arrestee has a statutory duty to send the creditor, the debtor and anyone else who has claimed ownership of the funds or goods, a form of disclosure within three weeks from the date the arrestment schedule was served.
 The form of disclosure details the nature and value, as far as it is known, of the items arrested.

 If funds held by a bank or any other financial institution are arrested, there is a minimum amount which is protected from the arrestment.
 This is known as the protected minimum balance and only the balance above that sum can be arrested.
-The protected minimum balance for funds held by financial institutions from 6 April 2016 is £494.01.
+The protected minimum balance for funds held by financial institutions is £1,000.

 Where funds are arrested, they are automatically released by the arrestee to the creditor 14 weeks after the date the arrestment is carried out.
 The debtor can also choose to give written authority (called a 'mandate') for the arrestee to give arrested funds or goods to the creditor sooner.